DynamicQueryBuilder

 Below, there is an example of configuring DQB to retrieve queries from query string

-Tip: you can leave parameterToResolveFrom
+Tip: you can leave parameterToResolveFrom null to resolve your queries

 directly from the raw querystring.